A winter climate can inflict a lot of damage on your roof. A little TLC is all it takes to prevent costly repairs and early replacements.

 It’s easy to overlook the attic until it stops serving a purpose.
 What many people don’t realize is that your attic helps create healthy indoor airflow and that carries over in a productive way for your roof.
 Keep airflow consistent and make sure your attic has solid routes for ventilation.
 Not having proper ventilation from your attic can expose your roof to harsher winter elements, which can lead to ice damming.

 Before winter sets in, make sure the surface of your roof is free of debris.
 Remove any pine needles, leaves, grime, and other notable substances that build up.
 If these components stick around on your roof for too long, they can become water-logged when hit by precipitation.
 This leads to rotting and leaks, which can create myriad indoor issues.
 Use a broom to clear off as much as possible.

 Perform a Professional Inspection

-You can do plenty of maintenance on your own, but it’s always comforting to have a professional in your corner.
+You can do plenty of maintenance on your own, but it’s always comforting to have a professional in your corner to inspect and handle bigger issues.
 Contact your roofing contractor and set up a preventive maintenance schedule before each seasonal change.
 This allows you to enjoy the winter festivities without having to stress about conditioning your roof.